 - An active sentence, which means that you're imprisoned for a specific amount of time based on the sentence imposed by the judge

-- Other consequences that aren't discussed in court and that aren't directly related to a conviction but can impact things such as public housing benefits, driver's license, deportation if you aren't a United States citizen, the ability to obtain student loans, and more.
+- Other consequences that aren't discussed in court and that aren't directly related to a conviction, but can impact things such as public housing benefits, driver's license, deportation if you aren't a U.S. citizen, the ability to get student loans, and more.

-What happens if I'm charged with a crime but I'm not a United States citizen?
+What happens if I'm charged with a crime but I'm not a U.S. citizen?

 You have the right to be advised of potential immigration consequences resulting from your criminal case by both the judge and your defense lawyer before you plead guilty or go to trial.
 For more information about this, see the Committee for Public Counsel Services Immigration Impact Unit.

 For more information about immigration and criminal convictions, see Massachusetts law about immigration consequences of state convictions.

 What's the difference between civil infractions, misdemeanors, and felonies?

 A civil infraction is a minor violation.
 Many traffic violations are civil infractions, such as speeding, failure to signal, etc. The punishment for a civil infraction is usually a fine — there is no jail time.